cetyz/coding-ai/README.md

 # AI Coding Assistant

-An OpenAI-powered assistant that will get actual code from your github repository.
+An OpenAI-powered assistant that will read actual code from your github repository.
-Then ask it questions and it will help you.
+You can ask the assistant questions and it will be able to help you.

 ## Benefits
 - No need to copy and paste snippets of your code since the assistant is able to retrieve your actual code